dewi-alliance/hotspot-manufacturers/Chengdu ZhiJiaXin Experimental equipment Co., Ltd.md

 * What is your approximate price point?
 * We will sell our product at around $600.
 * What is your expected production and delivery timeline?
+* Production and delivery timeline: Booking - 2/15/2022 Batch production - 3/15/2021 First batch product delivery

 ## Previous shipments (required)
 Startups welcomed!
 * Have you shipped anything in the past?
 What types of products have you shipped?
+* We have sent a large number of Ethereum mining machines and Chia mining machines, and have some transportation experience.
+Our main customers will be the United States and Europe.
+We have long-term cooperation with the transshipment company in Shenzhen, who will help us transport the goods to all parts of the world.
 * Which countries have you previously shipped regulatory FCC or CE approved products?
+* U.S.A

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)
+U.S.A

 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?
+* We have a customer service team to.
+Customers can contact us by email WeChat Discord and official website.
 * For how long?
+* I think we can guarantee our products for one year.
 * How are you planning to handle repairs and replacements?
+* After the customer sends it back, we repair and replace it

 ## Hardware Security Element (required)